dcordero/BigNerdRanch-Android/README.md

 * Chapter 1 - Your First Android Application ✅
 * Chapter 2 - Android and Model-View-Controller ✅
 * Chapter 3 - The Activity Lifecycle ✅
-* Chapter 4 - Debugging Android Apps - ✅
+* Chapter 4 - Debugging Android Apps ✅
-* Chapter 5 - Your Second Activity - *Work in Progress (Branch Chapter-5-YourSecondActivity)*
+* Chapter 5 - Your Second Activity ✅
-* Chapter 6 - Android SDK Versions and Compatibility
+* Chapter 6 - Android SDK Versions and Compatibility - *Work in Progress (Branch Chapter-6-AndroidSDKVersionsAndCompatibility)*
 * Chapter 7 - UI Fragments and the Fragment Manager
 * Chapter 8 - Creating User Interfaces with Layouts and Widgets
 * Chapter 9 - Displaying Lists with RecyclerView